 The 2021 ESPP is administered by the compensation committee of the Company's board of directors (referred to collectively as the "plan administrator").
 The plan administrator has the authority to take all actions and make all determinations under the 2021 ESPP, to interpret the 2021 ESPP and to adopt, amend and repeal rules for the administration of the 2021 ESPP as it deems advisable.
 In addition, the number of shares of common stock available for issuance under the ESPP will be annually increased on January 1 of each calendar year beginning in 2022 and ending in 2031, by an amount equal to the lesser of (i) 1% of the aggregate number of shares of Talkspace common stock outstanding on the final day of the immediately preceding calendar year and (ii) such smaller number of shares of Talkspace common stock as determined by the Talkspace board of directors.
-The maximum number of shares of Talkspace common stock that may be granted under the 2021 ESPP is 50,000,000.
-An aggregate of 4,573,602 shares of Talkspace common stock are available for issuance under the 2021 ESPP as of March 31, 2022.
+The maximum number of shares of Talkspace common stock are available for issuance under the 2021 ESPP as of March 31, 2022.